resteybar/lynette-skin-studio-website/README.md

 > A website that introduces the facial business, Lynette's Skin Studio.
 It includes their services, products, and contact information.

-> ideally one sentence

-> include terms/tags that can be searched

 ***Home Page***

 ![Home Page Image](https://i.imgur.com/0HZBagL.jpg)